kaashif/blog/_src/posts/2016-05-03-homeshare.md

 works correctly from both OSes, it's just that the number of backup superblocks Debian decided to keep was different than the number OpenBSD was expecting.
-I could look up the right way and the exact options to use to have perfect interop, but it works, so I can do that later.
+I could look up the right way and the exact options to use to have perfect interop, but it works as is, so I can worry about that later.

 All I needed to do was disable the fscking of the partition at boot in the /etc/fstab on OpenBSD, and both OSes booted up fine.